Centaurea cyanus: Description

 Centaurea cyanus is an annual plant growing to 20–100 cm tall, with grey-green branched stems.
 The leaves are lanceolate and 3–10 cm long.
 The flowers are most commonly an intense blue colour and arranged in flowerheads (capitula) of 1.5–3 cm diameter, with a ring of a few large, spreading ray florets surrounding a central cluster of disc florets.
 The blue pigment is protocyanin, which in roses is red.
 Fruits are approx. 3.5 mm long with 2–3 mm-long pappus bristles.
 It flowers all summer.

+Taxonomy

+Centaurea cyanus was given its scientific name in 1753 by Carl Linnaeus.
+It is classified in the genus Centaurea as part of the Asteraceae family.
+The species has no accepted subspecies, but has one among its 21 synonyms.